 See tomorrow’s hottest cars before they hit the streets at the New York International Auto Show, held at the Jacob K. Javits Convention Center.
 This high-octane event is North America’s oldest auto show and features the most innovative automotive technology, the trendiest exotics and the latest in green initiatives.

-Celebrate the greenest time of the year in New York City by attending one of the many events that go on all week.
-Encouraging locals and visitors to be Earth friendly in every part of their lives, the City hosts art exhibitions, educational forums, entertainment and outdoor events in the parks.
+Celebrate the greenest time of the year in New York City by attending one of many events that encourage locals and visitors alike to be Earth friendly in every part of their lives.
+A number of art exhibitions, educational forums, and outdoor events orbit around the theme.

-Each spring, the Met Fifth Avenue commissions a new artist to fill its Iris and B. Gerald Cantor Rooftop Garden with site-specific works.
-The installations remain open for approximately six months and have showcased works from artists such as Lauren Halsey, Alicja Kwade and Pierre Huyghe.
+Each year the Met Fifth Avenue commissions a new artist to fill its Iris and B. Gerald Cantor Rooftop Garden with site-specific works.
+The installation remains open for approximately six months.
+Among the recent exhibitors are Lauren Halsey and Petrit Halilaj.

 Created in 1985 by the Off-Broadway League, the Lucille Lortel Awards celebrate the contribution of Off-Broadway artists to the NYC theater community.
-In addition to awards for best play, musical, revival, director and actor accolades, the show doles out honorary awards including a Playwrights Sidewalk Inductee.
+In addition to awards for best play, musical, revival, director and actor, the show bestows honorary awards, including a playwrights sidewalk inductee.

-In a city of islands, the Bronx stands out as NYC’s emissary to the mainland.
-Perhaps that attachment to the rest of the continent gives the Bronx its distinctive flavor and quiet charisma.
-No matter the origins of the borough’s charms, the City comes together every year—a tradition that dates back to the 1970s—to celebrate the borough with a parade, festivals, live music, a unique trolley tour and, of course, the induction of the latest additions to the Bronx Walk of Fame.
+In a city of islands the Bronx stands out as NYC’s emissary to the mainland.
+Perhaps that attachment to the rest of the continent gives the Bronx its distinctive charisma.
+No matter the origins of the borough’s charms, the City comes together every year—a tradition that dates back to the 1970s—to celebrate the Bronx with a parade, festivals, live music, a trolley tour and the induction of the latest additions to the Bronx Walk of Fame.

 TD Five Boro Bike Tour.
 Photo: Jacob Slaton

-The Five Boro Bike Tour is an annual tradition that attracts 32,000 cyclists of all ages and abilities.
+The road race attracts 32,000 cyclists of all ages and abilities.
 The terrain along the 40-mile ride is mostly flat (and totally carless), so you don’t have to be an expert cyclist to join.
 Take your time pedaling over five interborough bridges—including the Ed Koch Queensboro and the Verrazzano-Narrows—and enjoy breathtaking views of the City from every angle.

 Courtesy, Frieze.
 Photo: Alex Staniloff

-Launched in 2012, Frieze New York is an art fair held at The Shed in Hudson Yards.
+Launched in 2012, the Frieze New York art fair is held at The Shed in Hudson Yards.
 Art buyers and viewers gather to see the latest contemporary works and attend talks by artists and curators.

 Photo: Jenna Bascom.
 Courtesy, NYCxDESIGN

 Though New York City celebrates design year-round, creativity reigns during the annual NYCxDESIGN, the City’s official appreciation of global design.
-The multifaceted programming comprises exhibitions, installations, talks, trade shows and open studios.
-Among the shows and festivals are BKLYN Designs, Collective Design, Frieze New York, the International Contemporary Furniture Fair (ICFF) and Wanted Design.
+Among the multifaceted exhibitions, installations, talks, trade shows and open studios: BKLYN Designs, Collective Design, the International Contemporary Furniture Fair and Wanted Design.

 Ninth Avenue International Food Festival.
 Photo: Joe Orecchio